galieraf/thesis_galieraf/README.md

 ## Project Setup

 ### **Environment**
-This project requires **Python 3.9 or later**.
+This project requires [Python 3.9+](https://www.python.org/downloads/).
 It is recommended to use a virtual environment to manage dependencies.

 #### **Create and activate a virtual environment**
 On **Windows** (PowerShell):